 After speaking with the journal’s founding editor, renowned mathematician Fan Chung Graham, Bonato said they decided to take over the journal and publish it independently.
 For him, the decision was in part inspired by the work of Timothy Gowers.
 “I was aware of what Timothy Gowers - Field Medalist and highly respected mathematician - had done during what was referred to as the Academic Spring when there was pushback on the transfer of copyright issue that many journal publishers - Elsevier and others - were involved in.”

 Bonato and his team were able to assume copyright control of Internet Mathematics and quickly began making new publication plans.
 While the team initially discussed self-publishing the journal on a homegrown website, they were inspired by Timothy Gowers’ new journal Discrete Analysis to take a different route and follow the arXiv overlay model.
 The Internet Mathematics team’s goal was to affordably publish fully open access.
 As a small group with limited resources, they needed a journal management system that would allow them to manage peer review and publish online articles affordably without startup barriers or technical hassles.
-Seeing Discrete Analysis’s success with Scholastica, Internet Mathematics opted to use Scholastica software for peer review and publishing and join our new journal website’s beta program - and we’re so glad they did!
-In the interview below Bonato shares his team’s plans for Internet Mathematics, which they re-launched on January 1, 2017, and their experience using Scholastica.
+Seeing Discrete Analysis’ success with Scholastica, Internet Mathematics opted to use Scholastica software for peer review and open access publishing - including setting up a custom journal website.
+In the interview below, Bonato shares his team’s plans for Internet Mathematics, which they re-launched on January 1, 2017, and their experience using Scholastica.

 AB: It’s been very good.
 I’m used to using editor portals like ScholarOne used by Taylor & Francis and others that I use when I referee papers or submit to a journal.
 So far, Scholastica seems to have a lot of that functionality.
 It reminds me of the portals that I’m used to, and the actual website itself is lovely.
 It’s very nicely laid out and easy to use.